 Elizabeth's father, Peter, had abolished the law of succession during his reign.
 Subsequently, the Supreme Council was given the right to choose Peter's heir to the throne.
 Upon the death of Peter the Great, her cousin Anna ascended to the throne and Elizabeth was allowed to remain a promiscuous, apathetic Russian socialite.
 By 1740, however, Elizabeth had matured; she was frustrated by her cousin, Empress Anne's, vindictiveness as a political leader and the perpetual threats of banishing Elizabeth to a nunnery.
 As Empress Anne lay on her deathbed, the people hoped that Elizabeth would take the throne.
 Instead, she was passed over in favor of Prince Anton and Anna Leopoldnovna's newly born son, Ivan VI, on whose behalf his mother, served as regent.
 Secret agents acting on the orders of the Regent Anna watched Elizabeth day and night.
-Anna was worried that as a foreigner, the Russian populace distrusted her, while Elizabeth was a favorite of the guards and loved by the people.
+Anna was worried that Elizabeth would incite a revolt against her, because Anna recognized that as a foreigner, the Russian populace distrusted her, while Elizabeth was a favorite of the guards and loved by the people.